ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 Go to the machine on which you want to install the .NET Core Runtime & Hosting Bundle and add the machine to the environment using the registration script you've just copied.
 See [Environment - virtual machine resource](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments-virtual-machines?view=azure-devops) for more information.

-### The YAML Pipeline
+### The YAML pipeline

 Now that we have an environment, we can create the YAML pipeline using the following steps _(see [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a more detailed description)_:

 - In the left menu of Azure DevOps choose Pipelines > Pipelines.
 - Click the 'New pipeline' button.
-- Select the source where you want to store your YAML Pipeline.
+- Select the source where you want to store your YAML pipeline.
 E.g. 'GitHub'.
-- Select the repository that will contain your YAML Pipeline.
+- Select the repository that will contain your YAML pipeline.
 - Select the pipeline template you want to start from.
 In our case the 'Starter pipeline' will do.
 - An editor is opened where you can configure your pipeline using YAML.
 Replace all content with the following.